ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/07-summary-analysis.md

          Best case      $0$        $O(n)$           $0$
         Worst case   $O(n^2)$      $O(n)$        $O(n^2)$

+The important takeaway from this table is that each of these sorts has a quadratic runtime behaviour in the worst case.

 ### Inversions and the reason for the quadratic behaviour

 ::: TODO
-- Should this move to chapter 5 (analysis pt 2)?
+- Should this move to chapter 5 (analysis pt 2, section 5.3 Analysing problems)?
 ::::

-The remaining sorting algorithms presented in the next chapter are significantly better than these three under typical conditions.
-But before continuing on,
+The remaining sorting algorithms presented in [Chapter @sec:sorting-divide-and-conquer] are significantly better than these three under typical conditions.

 These three sorting algorithms are all quadratic, but can we say something about *why* they are so slow?
 The crucial bottleneck is that only *adjacent* records are compared, and swapped (for Insertion and Bubble sort).